steshaw/steshaw.org/posts/2005-02-22-static-versus-dynamic-attitude.markdown

 title: Static versus dynamic attitude
 wordpress_id: 27
 categories: - Programming
-tags: - ActionScript - Dynamic Typing - Groovy - Java - JavaScript - Programming Languages - Python - Ruby - Static Typing
+tags: ActionScript, Dynamic Typing, Groovy, Java, JavaScript, Programming Languages, Python, Ruby, Static Typing
 ---

 I think Bill is dead-on-the-money with [the different-language, different-mindset thing](http://www.artima.com/weblogs/viewpost.jsp?thread=92979).
 Java can make you feel guilty alright :-).
 Even when you can get over your own guilt, there's the struggle with your colleagues who may not have a dynamic mindset.